pixelstorm/coding_guidelines_custom_builds/README.md

 2. Use stong password, store in lastpass and nowhere else.
 3. Ensure your local and staging site is set to no-follow

+## Responsiveness
+This is the most critcal part of the developement.
+The problem can be that the design is often delivered to you at 1440px, but its viewed at 1920.
+The design needs to look the same reguardless of what size its viewed at.

+We have used https://codepen.io/MadeByMike/pen/vNrvdZ for responsive paddings and type.

 ## Recommended file structures
 ### using https://carrieforde.com/webpack-wordpress/ install
 theme /